The National Popular Vote bill will

 The winner-take-all method of awarding electoral votes is not in the U.S. Constitution.
 It was not debated at the 1787 Constitutional Convention.
 It was not mentioned in the Federalist Papers.
 It was used by only three states in the first presidential election in 1789 (and all three repealed it by 1800).

 Because of these state winner-take-all laws, presidential candidates only pay attention to the concerns of voters in closely divided battleground states.
 In 2020, 2016, and 2012, a dozen battleground states received 96%, 94%, and 100% of all of the general-election campaign events, respectively.
 In these three elections, 25 states did not receive even one campaign event, and six additional states received only one.
-The politically irrelevant spectator states included almost all of the small states, rural states, agricultural states, Southern states, Western states, and Northeastern states.
+The politically irrelevant spectator states included almost all small states, rural states, agricultural states, Southern states, Western states, and Northeastern states.

 Virginia is no longer a closely divided battelground state in presidential elections, and will probably be ignored in future presidential elections.